Instagram

 Relevant Signatories will outline the tools they develop or maintain that are relevant to this commitment and report on their deployment in each Member State.

-As mentioned in our baseline report, we have developed over the years a series of tools and resources - such as online tutorials, lesson plans for educators, tips for spotting false news, and awareness-raising ad campaigns - to educate and equip people with the necessary skills for navigating the digital world.
+Meta has developed a series of tools over the years to educate and equip people with the necessary skills for navigating the digital world.

 • To help people avoid coming across content that they'd rather not see, we limit the visibility of certain posts that are flagged by people on Instagram for containing sensitive or graphic material.
 Photos and videos containing such content will appear with a warning screen to inform people about the content before they view it.
 This warning screen appears when viewing a post in feed or on someone's profile.